 Gallery 302 is a co-op gallery featuring the visual arts of 40 local working artists who use a variety of mediums.
 On-site classes and events are held throughout the year, so you can try your hand at different aspects of painting, ceramics, and the like.
 Browse the gift shop’s unique items, such as, pottery and painting reproductions, fused and stained glass, or wooden ware, note cards, and hand-painted silk scarves.

 Location: 383 Portland Rd.

-A throwback to simpler times, catching a film at an outdoor theater is a must-do when visiting rural Maine.
+A throwback to simpler times, catching a film at an outdoor theater is a must-do when visiting Maine’s countryside.
 Showing both first-run and retro films, this is a great spot for a romantic date night or fun outing.

 For a small town, Bridgton is big on flavor.
 When hunger strikes, head to any one of these eclectic dining spots for a culinary adventure.

 - The Black Horse Tavern: Burgers and seafood.